numenta/htm.java/README.md

 * [htm.java Wiki](https://github.com/numenta/htm.java/wiki)
 * [Java Docs](http://numenta.org/docs/htm.java/)

 See the [Test Coverage Reports](https://coveralls.io/jobs/4164658) - For more information on where you can contribute!
-Extends the tests and get your name in bright lights!
+Extend the tests and get your name in bright lights!

 For answers to more detailed questions, email the [nupic-discuss](http://lists.numenta.org/mailman/listinfo/nupic_lists.numenta.org) mailing list, or chat with us on Gitter.